Explore the Beauty of Minnesota’s Iron Range

 Bring all the essentials with this day hike packing list!

-The state parks do require a pass which can be purchased online in advance.
-Choose from a daypass or annual pass.
+The state parks do require a day or annual pass.
+These can be purchased online in advance or in-person at most parks.

 Pro Tip: If you don’t have a printer at home, you can still purchase your pass at online.
 Just write your confirmation #, start date, end date, and last name on a sheet of paper and display it on the dashboard of your vehicle.